Heroscape

 Heroscape (stylized as "heroScape" or "HeroScape") is an expandable turn-based miniature wargaming system originally manufactured by Hasbro subsidiaries from 2004 until its discontinuation in November 2010.
 Geared towards younger players, the game is played using pre-painted miniature figures on a board made from interlocking hexagonal tiles, allowing for the construction of an interchangeable and variable 3D landscape.
-This system and the relatively high production quality of the game materials have been lauded by fans even years after the game was discontinued, eventually leading to its revival in 2024.
+This system and the production quality of the game materials have been lauded by fans even after its discontinuation, eventually leading to its revival in 2024.

 History

-Heroscape sets were first released in 2004 by game designers Craig Van Ness, Rob Daviau, and Stephen Baker through the Milton Bradley brand of Hasbro.
+Heroscape was first released in 2004 by game designers Craig Van Ness, Rob Daviau, and Stephen Baker through the Milton Bradley Company under Hasbro.
 The first master set was entitled Rise of the Valkyrie, featuring thirty plastic figures and corresponding cards, eighty-five terrain pieces of various sizes, and two ruins structures.
 From 2004 to 2008, releases included another master set (Swarm of the Marro), ten small-figure expansions, three large-figure expansions, and four large terrain expansions, alongside various exclusive sets and figures through partnerships with Walmart, Toys "R" Us, and Gen Con.

 In 2007, a master set based on Marvel Comics was released, entitled The Conflict Begins.
 Hasbro had recently acquired the license to produce Marvel-themed toys and merchandise.
-Featuring ten comic book characters and urban-style terrain, the Marvel expansion is fully compatible with the regular game, though many fans consider the characters to be overpowered.
+Featuring ten comic book characters and urban-style terrain, the Marvel expansion is still compatible with the regular game.

-In 2008, Hasbro shifted the Heroscape brand away from Milton Bradley to their subsidiary Wizards of the Coast.
-At the time, WOTC was also responsible for the development and distribution of Dungeons & Dragons.
-From 2008 to 2010, another master set (Battle for the Underdark) and three small-figure expansions were released featuring D&D themes and characters.
+In 2008, Hasbro shifted the Heroscape brand away from Milton Bradley to Wizards of the Coast (WOTC).
+At the time, WOTC was also responsible for the development and distribution of Dungeons & Dragons (D&D).
+From 2008 to 2010, another master set (Battle for the Underdark) and three small-figure expansions were released featuring D&D-themed characters and concepts.
 These behind-the-scenes changes were reportedly intended to reduce production costs, but players also interpreted it as an attempt to convert players away from Heroscape to the more popular D&D line of products.
 On November 3, 2010, Wizards of the Coast announced that they would be discontinuing production of Heroscape products in favor of focusing on developing their core games: Dungeons & Dragons and Magic: The Gathering.
 This announcement included the cancellation of various expansions already in development, such as a second wave of Marvel content.
 An immediate backlash occurred within the Heroscape community, including petitions and threats of boycotts.
-Despite the lack of official production for over a decade, the game remains popular, with a strong and dedicated community, regular tournaments, and additional user-created content.
+Despite the lack of official production for over a decade, the game remained popular with a strong community, regular tournaments, and user-created content.